Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 }

-There are two approaches for multi-module:
+Two approaches for multi-module:

-Option A (Standard)domainInterface/implementation separationStrict DIP application
+Option A (strict)domainInterface/impl splitStrict DIP

-Option B (Simplified)apiDirect JpaRepository usagePragmatic, less code
+Option B (simplified)apiJpaRepository directPragmatic, less code

-rootProject.name = 'marketplace'
+rootProject.name = "marketplace"

-// marketplace-common: No dependencies (common utilities, exceptions)
+// marketplace-common: no dependencies (utilities + shared exceptions)

 // marketplace-domain